What does CPC mean?

 If you book 1,000 clicks for a €10 CPC for example, then you owe €10,000 if they are all delivered.

 A cost per click campaign provides the most certainty for an advertiser.
 This is because you get what they pay for – a specific amount of users coming to your site.

-These campaigns actually pit the advertiser and website against each other more than other types of campaign.
+These campaigns actually pit the advertiser and website against each other more than other types of campaigns.
 This is because the website will want to get as many clicks as easily as possible, without any regard for the quality of the clicks.
 The website owner will also want to deliver that many clicks and no more.
-With both CPM and CPA campaigns however there is no upper limit to performance.
+With both CPM and CPA campaigns, however, there is no upper limit to performance.

 The Cost Per Click equation is:

 There doesn’t seem to be any concrete data on this.
 On Google Ads in 2012 the average cost per click was $0.35 (approx £0.20), which seems about right.
 However, across the internet Average cost per click rates were apparently at about $1.50 in 2015.
 If you pay more for clicks, you will probably get access to better inventory, however, so there isn’t really a great benchmark for this.